lancedb/lancedb/docs/src/search.md

         .execute()
     ```

-By default, `l2` will be used as `Metric` type.
-You can customize the metric type
+By default, `l2` will be used as metric type.
+You can specify the metric type as
-as well.
+`cosine` or `dot` if required.

 === "Python"